How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 cargo run

-The following is the result of the program running on the target hardware:
+The following is the output of the program once it is running:

-In the next post, we will explore how to access the STM32F103C8 Input and Output pins using the Rust language.
+The next post will cover how to debug the STM32F103C8 microcontroller and access the STM32F103C8 Input and Output pins using Rust.

 Common Issues and Solutions

-If you have any questions, feedback, or suggestions, please feel free to contact us through our contact page.
+If you have any questions, feedback, or suggestions, please feel free to reach out via the contact page.